Orange-OpenSource/casskop/website/docs/2_setup/1_getting_started.md

   - in our on-premise cluster, we leverage [Calico](https://www.projectcalico.org/why-bgp/) routable IP pool in order to make this possible
   - this can also be done using mesh service such as istio
   - there may be other solutions as well
-- having casskop installed (With its ConfigMap) in each namespace see [CassKop installation](#install-casskop)
+- having CassKop installed (with its ConfigMap) in each namespace see [CassKop installation](#casskop)
 - having [External-DNS](https://github.com/kubernetes-sigs/external-dns) with RFC2136 installed in each namespace to manage your DNS sub zone. see [Install external dns](#install-external-dns)
-- You need to create secrets from targeted k8s clusters in current see [Bootstrap](#bootstrap-api-access-to-k8s-cluster-2-from-k8s-cluster-1)
+- You need to create secrets from targeted k8s clusters in current k8S cluster (see [Bootstrap](#bootstrap-api-access-to-k8s-cluster-2-from-k8s-cluster-1))
 - You may need to create network policies for Multi-Casskop inter-site communications to k8s apis, if using so.

 :::warning
-We have only tested t/.he configuration with Calico routable IP pool & external DNS with RFC2136 configuration.
+We have only tested the configuration with Calico routable IP pool & external DNS with RFC2136 configuration.
 :::

 #### Bootstrap API access to k8s-cluster-2 from k8s-cluster-1